Tenant Representation – Commercial Leases

 Agglomeration is the tendency of businesses to locate and concentrate in a given area due to the advantages gained by being near other businesses.
 Garment districts and large shopping centers are examples of agglomeration.

-What makes a properly a trophy property?
+What makes a property a trophy property?

 A trophy property is an architecturally unique, well located, landmark property that is highly sought after by institutional investors such as insurance companies and large pension funds.
 They are ranked in the top one percent of all properties by most institutional investors.
 Trophy properties are difficult to appraise because there are few or no comparable properties.
 Examples of trophy properties include Rockefeller Center in New York, the Empire State Building in New York, the Transamerica Tower in San Francisco, the Sears Tower in Chicago, the Trump Tower in New York, and Mar-a-Lago in Florida.